Cold remedies: What works, what doesn't, what can't hurt

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Add moisture to the air.
-A cool mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
+A cool-mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
 Change the water daily, and clean the unit according to the manufacturer's instructions.
-Don't use steam, which hasn't been shown to help and may cause burns.

 Take medications only as directed.
 Some cold remedies contain multiple ingredients, such as a decongestant plus a pain reliever, so read the labels of cold medications you take to make sure you're not taking too much of any medication.